Conceptboard users are described as the following:

-If you have worked with other users (professional or nonprofessional) that are not a part of your team, they will show up on your list of users in the Other users tab.
+If you have worked with other professional users that are not a part of your team, they will show up on your list of users in the 'My contacts' tab.
 They are marked as Personal Contact but can be invited to your team.
 The option to Invite to my team should be used only for users that you wish to be part of your team and therefore you are willing to pay for.

 While you can share specific boards with anyone, projects can only be shared with other pro users.

-If you work with any free users, these users will have a Free tag next to their name and they will show up as a Personal Contact in the Other users tab.
+If you work with any free basic users, these users will have a Free License written under the Team category and they will show up as a Personal Contact in the 'My contacts' tab.